calvincodes/cs744-big-data/README.md

 # CS 744 Big Data (Fall 2019)
-This repository is just a collection of my solutions.
+This is just a collection of my solutions and project repository.
 The solutions might not be correct.

 ## My grades for these solutions